WHITE PAPER

 Look at your legal organization’s drafting practices and see where the biggest bottlenecks and frustrations lie.
 Then, evaluate AI-powered legal drafting tools against those priorities.
 Some of the most needed capabilities include:

-The content generative AI tools train on determines their quality.
-Choose a tool that draws from content you trust and that allows you to verify the accuracy of its responses yourself.
+AI tools are only as good as the content they train on.
+Choose a tool that draws from content you trust, and that allows you to verify the accuracy of its responses yourself.

 Does the tool use your data to train the model?